Math2034/Price-Watcher/README.md

 | `target_price` | Alert if price drops **below** this value |
 | `min_discount` | Alert if price drops **X%** below historical average |

-Both criteria work independently — use one, both, or neither per product.
+Both criteria work independently, use one, both, or neither per product.

 ## How it works